Questions & Answers (Daniel 10-12)< Back to Michael the Prince

 - (b) The King of the North could be located in the northern section of the realm and the King of the South in the southern part of the realm.

 - (c) The King of the North could be located north of a fixed point in the realm, such as Israel, and the King of the South would be south of the fixed point.
 When the realm of Greece divided into 4 kingdoms and the northern king became the King of the North in Daniel 11:4-7, it was located north of Israel.
 However, the verses in Daniel 11:40-45 are no longer referring to the realm of Greece and must be evaluated in the light of the realm of Rome as it existed and was located after 1798.
 Israel was no longer part of the Roman realm at that time.
 Also, Daniel's other parallel prophecies do not revolve around Israel, but around the realm that rules over God's chosen people to spread His message (which Israel was until 34 AD when the 70 weeks allotted to it ended (see Daniel 9).

-We know from other prophecies that there will be a church-state union set up by the Protestant USA just prior to the second coming of Jesus ("Image of the Beast") that resembles the church-state union set up by papal Europe during the Middle Ages (verses 31-36).
+We know from other prophecies that there will be a church-state union set up by the Protestant USA just prior to the second coming of Jesus ("Image of the Beast" - Revelation 13) that resembles the church-state union set up by the Frankish tribe and papal Europe during the Middle Ages (verses 30-36).
 But, this fact does not force verses 40-45 to focus on that particular event above any others.
-Interestingly, these verses do reveal the identity of the main end-time power behind that event, the English tribe (eventually led by the USA), by pointing to the political power behind the establishment and continuance of the state of Israel.
+Interestingly, verses 40-45 do reveal the identity of the main end-time power behind that event (image of the beast), the English tribe (eventually led by the USA), by pointing to the political power behind the establishment and continuance of the capital in Jerusalem.